-In January 2020, Everyday Finance DAC ("Everyday") completed the acquisition of the general corporate facilities from AIB which are governed by the Facility Agreement.
-In December 2020, on foot of a letter of demand from Everyday, legal proceedings were issued against Balmoral International Land Ltd and its nominated subsidiaries.
-The proceedings relate to Everyday's claim that an event of default has occurred as a result of Balmoral International Land Ltd allegedly not meeting its full loan repayment obligation by 31 December 2019.
+In January 2020, Everyday Finance DAC ("Everyday") completed the acquisition of the Balmoral International Land Limited general corporate facilities from AIB.
+In December 2020, on foot of a letter of demand from Everyday, legal proceedings were issued against Balmoral International Land Limited and its nominated subsidiaries.
+The proceedings related to Everyday's claim that an event of default had occurred as a result of Balmoral International Land Limited allegedly not meeting its full loan repayment obligation by 31 December 2019.
 However, the alleged repayment obligation does not exist within the Facility Agreement.
-These proceedings are being fully defended by Balmoral International Land Ltd and Balmoral is confident that the outcome will be confirmation that no such repayment obligation and consequent event of default exist.

-See note 17 to the consolidated financial statements for further details.
+These proceedings were fully defended by Balmoral International Land Limited and, in March 2022, Balmoral International Land Limited concluded a settlement with Everyday Finance DAC.
+See notes 17 and 31 to the consolidated financial statements for further details.